JP Morgan Chase mpany : JPMorgan invests in fixed-income data startup | 4-Traders

 The investment comes after JPMorgan revealed in October that it had signed a multiyear deal to use Mosaic's technology globally.

-Mosaic sells technology that collects and analyses data from the fixed-income trading divisions of banks to help them make more informed decisions and secure more deals.
+Mosaic sells technology that collects and analyzes data from the fixed-income trading divisions of banks to help them make more informed decisions and secure more deals.

 The investment comes as financial institutions look to adopt more technology that can help them take advantage of the vast amounts of data they store.